Projectlist

 Nice & recent stuff

 Disscribe is a discord bot for transcribing voice messages using whisper.cpp.
 It uses multiprocessing to transscribe multiple messages at the same time, thus allowing for high efficiency.
-It's currently being rewritten to be the first application using my python-discord library. - webradio
+It was rewritten to be the first application using my python-discord library. - webradio

 Webradio is a minimalistic webpage for listening to dutch radio over the internet.
 Supports 8 different broadcasters, all with a multitude of channels.
 Note the entire page is in dutch.
 Note this is not actively receiving updates, but I will respond to any bugreports submitted via email. - discord_image_bridge